miller8746/MyMCA/README.md

 Setting Up a Development Environment
 ------------------------------------
 Follow [these](https://vuejs.org/guide/quick-start.html) instructions to set up and run a local development environment.
 Part of the installation process requires installing Node.js, which may require some restarts or changes in administrative permissions.
-After you have the requirements installed, you can start a local server by using the instructions on the same page.
+After you have the requirements installed, create a Vue project and replace index.html and the contents of the src folder with the contents of the folder in this repo.

 Useful Links
 ------------